fchastanet/bash-tools-framework/CompileCommand.md

 `Compiler::Requirement::require` instructs the compiler to include some cross-used scripts to ensure that proper configuration is set.
-The directive `# @require` allow the usage of that feature during the compilation.
+The directive `# @require` allows the usage of that feature during the compilation.

 Here a non exhaustive list of possible requirements:

-- REQUIRE Log::requireLoad : ensure log configuration is loaded
+- @require Log::requireLoad : ensure log configuration is loaded
-  - REQUIRE Log::requireLoad added on each `Log::display*`functions
+  - @require Log::requireLoad added on each `Log::display*`functions
-- REQUIRE Framework::requireRootDir
+- @require Framework::requireRootDir
   - ensure that needed variable is set _Eg:_ `Conf::*` needs FRAMEWORK_ROOT_DIR to be defined
-- REQUIRE Compiler::Embed::requireLoad -> enable bin directory initialization
+- @require Compiler::Embed::requireLoad -> enable bin directory initialization
-- REQUIRE Args::requireParseVerbose
+- @require Args::requireParseVerbose -> a require directive you could add in your script
-- REQUIRE Framework::requireTMPDIR
+- @require Framework::requireTMPDIR -> added on Framework::createTmpFile
-- REQUIRE Git::requireShallowClone
+- @require Git::requireShallowClone
-- REQUIRE Git::requireGitCommand : checks that git command exists
+- @require Git::requireGitCommand : checks that git command exists
-- REQUIRE Framework::requireBashAssociativeArray
+- @require Framework::requireBashAssociativeArray
   - if a function use this directive, the binary will check at the start that the command bash exists with this minimal version 4.0 in which this feature appears
-- REQUIRE Linux::Apt::requireUbuntu
+- @require Linux::Apt::requireUbuntu

-#### 3.6.2.
-REQUIRE directive syntax
+#### 3.6.2. @require directive syntax

 Allows to define on namespace or function level, some scripts that need to be executed at loading time.